Get your personal plan match in 2 minutes

 Bottom Line

 Don't pick a health sharing plan primarily hoping for mental health coverage.
 Most plans offer very little, and the ones that do (Zion) cap it at 30 sessions per year.
+The gap between health sharing and regulated insurance on mental health is stark: NCSL's mental health parity resource documents how state and federal parity laws apply to licensed insurers — requirements that don't extend to health sharing organizations.

 If mental health care is a significant part of your healthcare usage, run the ACA numbers first.
 The premium might be higher, but the actual total cost — including therapy — could come out lower.
+Our cost projector can help you model the real total — therapy, medications, and monthly contributions combined.

 Use our quiz to find the right plan based on your full health picture, including mental health needs.